chrismear/renios/README.txt

 Ren'iOS

-Ren'iOS is a port of Ren'Py that runs on iOS.
+Ren'iOS creates a version of Ren'Py that runs on iOS.

+Requirements

+Xcode
+Mercurial